vitoke/stama/README.md

 }
 ```

-`modState` returns a Promise that resolves once the state has been updated,
+`modState` returns once the state has been updated,
 the callback has been called, and the `stateDidChange` method has been called.

 #### `stateDidChange(newState, oldState)`